Teaching Innovation Grants

 Second Cycle: Education Technology (23-24 AY) & (24-27)

 The 2023 grant program awarded funding to projects that use innovative educational technology to create more effective, engaging, and inclusive learning experiences that prepare our students to navigate a technology-rich world.
 The program awarded $1.3 million in grants to 24 projects to emphasize the intersection of education and technology, including AI, virtual reality and gamification.
-In all, the grants are projected to bolster 73 courses with over 32,000 student seats across 10 academic units.
+In all, the grants were able to bolster 73 courses with over 32,000 student seats across 10 academic units.

 Third Cycle: Inclusive and Accessible Teaching (25-26 AY)